 There are close historical ties between Northern Germany and the Nordic Countries, especially the Scandinavian mainland.
-This is primarily due to factors such as the stable and intensive language contact across the German-Danish (language) border, the economic contacts via the North Sea and Baltic Sea trade routes since the Hanseatic era, Germany’s cultural role model function for northern Europe for centuries, and Schleswig-Holstein’s long political affiliation with Denmark (contact scenarios).
+This is primarily due to factors such as the language contact across the German-Danish (language) border, the economic contacts via the North Sea and Baltic Sea trade routes since the Hanseatic era, Germany’s cultural role model function for northern Europe for centuries, and Schleswig-Holstein’s long political affiliation with Denmark (contact scenarios).

 Due to their common history, Low German and other Northern German varieties on the one hand and Nordic varieties on the other hand have many linguistic features in common.
 This ranges from German loan words in the Nordic languages to grammatical and phonetic similarities.
 As is well known, this affects in particular the Continental Scandinavian standard varieties, although not all to the same extent.
 Less known is the extent to which such common features are also found in non-standard varieties, including varieties of German.